Warning Signs of Nursing Home Abuse in Colorado

 • Overworked or understaffed facility: Inadequate staffing can result in neglect or overburdened employees who may engage in abusive behavior.

 • High staff turnover rates: This indicates a problem with the management of the nursing home and dissatisfied employees.
-High staff turnover rates can also suggest that residents do not receive consistent care.
+High staff turnover rates can suggest residents do not receive consistent care.

 • Unresponsive or uncommunicative nursing home staff: Unresponsiveness may be a sign that the facility is understaffed or the employees lack training.
-Nursing home staff members may be overworked and cannot adequately attend to all residents.
+When staff is overworked, they cannot reasonably attend to all residents.
 As a result, they may fail to address the needs of the vulnerable individuals in a timely manner.